N4SJAMK/teamboard/README.md

 This will start a development server.
 If you are using Windows, use the `--no-bin-links` option with `npm install`.
 Alternatively don't use Windows.

-After the service is start, you should be able to see what port the service is running on.
+After the service has started, you should be able to see what port the service is running on.
 If you have configured `vagrant` correctly, you can access the service at `http://localhost:<PORT>`.